beerats/autogen/README.md

 # autogen
-a shell script used for simplify usage of automake
+a shell script used for simplifying usage of automake